The historic center of Rome, with its relics and masterpieces dating back more than 2,000 years, offers a unique insight into the city’s history.

 That is pretty high.
 After all, until the 19th century, artichokes and vegetables were grown on most of the land within the walls, and sheep grazed among the ruins.

-The historical center can therefore be delimited very well with the field of Mars between the Tiber, Capitol, Quirinal and Pincio.
-In contrast, the ancient center is located in the archaeological area of the Colosseum Park.
+The historical center can therefore be delimited very well with the area around Via del Corso between the Tiber, Capitol, Quirinal and Pincio.
+In contrast, the antique center is located in the archaeological area of the Colosseum Park.

 Profile Rome center